Prayer for Friends: Lifting Those We Love Into God’s Care

 Create a gentle rhythm.
 Choose one daily moment—brushing your teeth, pouring morning coffee, or stepping out the door—to pray for a single friend.
 Keep it short and sincere.
 Over a week, you will have covered several people with thoughtful care.

 Another approach is to send a short note after you pray: “Thinking of you today and asking God to give you peace.”
 This simple habit knits hearts together.
-Additionally, consider praying Scripture by name: “Lord, let Your face shine on Maya today” or “Give Daniel wisdom generously, as You promise.”
+You can also pray Scripture by name: “Lord, let Your face shine on Maya today” or “Give Daniel wisdom generously, as You promise.”

 Blessing: May the Lord bless your friendships with honesty, laughter, and courage.
 May He protect your friends in weakness, deepen them in hope, and surround them with peace that steadies.
 And may He shape you into a faithful companion who listens well, speaks life, and prays with quiet trust.